6du-host/umbrella/documentation.md

 ### Return

-`u`: Returns an instance of Umbrella JS with the empty nodes.
+`u`: Returns an instance of Umbrella JS with the empty _.

 ### Examples

-Removes all child nodes from all containers:
+Removes all child _ from all containers:

 ```js
 u("div.container").empty();